anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

  - Other JSON arrays and JSON members that may contain object classes.

-Breaking changes may occur in requirements for processing of data in protocol elements that appear in both a successor and a revision.
+Breaking changes may occur in requirements for processing of data in protocol elements that appear in both a predecessor and a revision.
 For example, a profile extension (see (#profiles)) may require domain names always end with a dot (".").
 Should its successor remove this requirement, this could be considered a breaking change.